-- Rotate the knob on the back of the headband to make it larger or smaller.
-This can be done while wearing the helmet and allows easy micro-level tension adjustment to keep the helmet firmly on the head without it being too tight. - 2) If the headband is riding too high or too low on the head, adjust the straps which passes over the top of the head: - a) Release the end of the band by pushing the locking pin out of the band's hole. - b) Slide the two portions of the band to a greater or lesser width as required, and push the locking pin through the nearest hole (4).
+1) Rotate the knob (1) on the back of the headband to make the overall circumference of the headband larger or smaller.

+This can be done while wearing the helmet and allows easy micro-level tension adjustment to keep the helmet firmly on the head without it being too tight.

+- 2) If the headband is riding too high or too low on your head, adjust the straps (4) which passes over the top of your head. - a) Release the end of the band by pushing the locking pin out of the band's hole. - b) Slide the two portions of the band to a greater or lesser width as required. - c) Push the locking pin through the nearest hole.